ronantakizawa/browser-history-mcp/README.md

 **Note**: Replace the path with your actual path to `mcp_server.py`

-## Platform Support
+## Browser Support

-This server supports:
+### Brave Browser
+The server supports Brave on all platforms:
 - **Windows**: `%LOCALAPPDATA%\BraveSoftware\Brave-Browser\User Data\Default\History`
 - **macOS**: `~/Library/Application Support/BraveSoftware/Brave-Browser/Default/History`
 - **Linux**: `~/.config/BraveSoftware/Brave-Browser/Default/History`

+### Safari Browser
+Safari is supported on macOS only:
+- **macOS**: `~/Library/Safari/History.db`

+**Important**: Safari requires Full Disk Access permissions on macOS.
+If you encounter permission errors:

+1. Open **System Settings** > **Privacy & Security** > **Full Disk Access**
+2. Click the **+** button
+3. Add the application running this MCP server:
+   - For Claude Desktop: Add the Claude app
+   - For terminal usage: Add Terminal.app or iTerm.app
+   - For VS Code: Add Visual Studio Code.app
+4. Restart the application after granting access

-The server automatically detects your operating system and uses the appropriate path.
+The server automatically detects your operating system and uses the appropriate path for each browser.

 ## Privacy Note

-This server reads your local Brave browser history database in read-only mode.
-It creates temporary copies to avoid locking issues when Brave is running.
+This server reads your local browser history databases in read-only mode.
+It creates temporary copies to avoid locking issues when browsers are running.
 No data is sent anywhere except to your local LLM chat application.